mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-roadmap.md

 summary: Release management plan.
 ---

-Each phase will not be a final product, but rather a working base to continue development on.
+Each phase is not meant be a final product, but rather a comprehensive working base to continue development on.

 ## Phase 1 - Framework (Done)